-Council, by this official action declares its intent to contract with the voters in regard to these bonds as follows:
+Council, by this official action declares its intent to contract with the voters as to the following permissible purposes for which bond proceeds must be expended and the processes that must be followed in determining and prioritizing those expenditures in regard to these bonds as follows:

-(A) Upon voter approval of the November 2016 Mobility Bond Program, the City Manager shall begin coordination, design, and engineering activities associated with the \$482,000,000 allocated for Corridor Improvement Projects as soon as possible in order to develop recommendations for a construction program for City Council consideration.
-When City staff has gathered sufficient data to develop potential construction elements for the Corridor Improvement Projects, and before any construction funds are requested for these projects, the City Manager is directed to bring forth recommendations for implementation of a "Corridor Construction Program" in ways that are coordinated to: a) maximize reduction in congestion; b) maximize level of service and minimize delay at intersections for all modes of travel; c) maximize connectivity, while also maximizing the effectiveness of transit operations within these corridors and throughout the system; d) preserve and develop affordable housing and local businesses along the corridors, including, but not limited to, the use of community land trusts, tax increment finance zones along corridors, homestead preservation zone tools, revisions to the S.M.A.R.T.
-Housing Program, and targeted investments on the corridors utilizing affordable housing bonds and the Housing Trust Fund; e) consider geographic dispersion of funding; and f) facilitate increased supply of mixed-income housing;
+(A) Upon voter approval of the November 2016 Mobility Bond Program, the City Manager shall begin coordination, design, and engineering activities as soon as possible for all projects listed under subsection (ii), parts (a) and (b) above associated with the \$482,000,000 allocated for Corridor Improvement Projects as soon as possible in order to develop recommendations for a construction program for City Council consideration.
+When City staff has gathered sufficient data to develop potential construction elements for the Corridor Improvement Projects, and before any construction funds funded by these bonds are requested is committed or initiated for these projects, the City Manager is directed to bring forth recommendations supported by identifiable metrics for implementation of a "Corridor Construction Program" in ways that are coordinated toprioritize: a) maximize reduction in congestion; b) maximize improved level of service and minimize reduced delay at intersections for all modes of travel; c) maximize connectivity, while also maximizing and improved the effectiveness of transit operations within these corridors and throughout the system; and subject to the foregoing, also makes allowances for: di) preservatione of existing affordable housing and local businesses on the corridors, and opportunities for development of new affordable housing and local businesses along the corridors, including, but not limited to, the use of community land trusts, tax increment finance zones along corridors, homestead preservation zone tools, revisions to the S.M.A.R.T.
+Housing Program, and targeted investments on the corridors utilizing affordable housing bonds and the Housing Trust Fund; eii) consider geographic dispersion of funding; and iiif) opportunities to facilitate facilitate increased supply of mixed-income housing;

-- (B) The City Manager is directed to develop a "Corridor Construction Program" for City Council consideration that coordinates the items listed above and prioritizes implementation timelines in accordance with need, as established by the Imagine Austin Comprehensive Plan, the Critical Arterials List, Top Crash Location Intersection Priorities List, and other policy plans as identified in this resolution; - (C) As the corridor plans are designed and implemented, the City Manager is directed to prioritize improvements that make corridors livable, walkable, safe, and transit-supportive, and that adhere to the principles and metrics in Imagine Austin, with goals of reducing vehicle miles traveled, increasing transit ridership and non-vehicular trips, and promoting healthy, equitable, and complete communities as growth occurs on these corridors; - (D) The City Manager shall revisit and update existing corridor plans as needed to ensure that final design and implementation conforms to the region's most recently adopted transportation plans and recently adopted policies and standards for transportation infrastructure design, including, but not limited to: - Capital Metro Connections 2025; - Capital Metro Service Guidelines and Standards; - Project Connect Regional High Capacity Transit Plan; - City of Austin Strategic Housing Plan;
+(B) Subject to subsection (A) above, Tthe City Manager is directed to develop a "Corridor Construction Program" developed by the City Manager for City Council consideration shall for City Council consideration that coordinates the items listed above and prioritizesrecommend implementation timelines in accordance with need, as established by the Imagine Austin Comprehensive Plan, the Critical Arterials List, Top Crash Location Intersection Priorities List, and other policy plans as identified in this resolution;

+(C) Subject to subsection (A) above, in implementing the "Corridor Construction Program," As the corridor plans are designed and implemented, the City Manager shall further emphasize is directed to prioritize improvements that making make corridors livable, walkable, safe, and transit-supportive, and that adhere toaligned with the principles and metrics in the Imagine Austin Comprehensive Plan, with goals of reducing vehicle miles traveled, increasing transit ridership and non-vehicular trips, and promoting healthy, equitable, and complete communities as growth occurs on these corridors;

+(D) The City Manager shall revisit and update existing corridor plans as needed to ensure that final design and implementation conforms to the region's most recently adopted transportation plans and recently adopted policies and standards for transportation infrastructure design, including, but not limited to: